flatironinstitute/SlurmUtil/README.md

     TCP port 8086 is used for client-server communication over InfluxDB’s HTTP API.
 And, TCP port 8088 is used for the RPC service for backup and restore.
 ```
-The configuration file can be found at /etc/influxdb/influxdb.conf.
+The configuration file is located at /etc/influxdb/influxdb.conf, and it can be customized
-It can be modified to reflect the saving directories of data.
+to specify the port and directories where the data is saved.

 #### Start
 ```